 Neuroimaging, preferably MRI, is done if it has not already recently been done.

 If it is not clear from neuroimaging or the previous history, tests to determine the cause may include

-Laboratory tests (eg, CBC with differential; measurement of serum glucose, electrolytes, BUN, creatinine, sodium, calcium, magnesium, phosphorus, serum amino acids, and urine organic acids; liver function tests) if a metabolic disorder is suspected
+Laboratory tests (eg, complete blood count with differential; measurement of serum glucose, electrolytes, blood urea nitrogen, creatinine, sodium, calcium, magnesium, phosphorus, serum amino acids, and urine organic acids; liver tests) if a metabolic disorder is suspected

-Infantile spasms are not responsive to typical anticonvulsants.
+Infantile spasms are not responsive to typical antiseizure medications.

-Vigabatrin is the only anticonvulsant with proven efficacy; it is the drug of choice when the spasms are caused by tuberous sclerosis and is often used in children with an established preexisting serious brain injury or malformation and in those who do not tolerate or respond to ACTH.
-Dosage of vigabatrin is 25 mg/kg twice/day, increased gradually up to 75 mg/kg twice/day if needed.
-There is insufficient evidence that any other anticonvulsants or the ketogenic diet is effective.
+Vigabatrin is the drug of choice when the spasms are caused by tuberous sclerosis complex Tuberous Sclerosis Complex (TSC) Tuberous sclerosis complex is a dominantly inherited genetic disorder in which tumors (usually hamartomas) develop in multiple organs.
+Diagnosis requires specific clinical criteria and imaging... read more .
+It is also often used in children with an established preexisting serious brain injury or malformation and in those who do not tolerate or respond to ACTH.
+Dosage of oral vigabatrin is 25 mg/kg 2 times a day, increased gradually over about a week up to 75 mg/kg 2 times a day if needed.
+There is insufficient evidence that any other antiseizure medication or the ketogenic diet is effective.

 There is evidence that the more quickly effective therapy is initiated, the better the neurodevelopmental outcome, particularly when no cause is identified.

-Infantile spasms last a few seconds and can recur many times a day; they may resolve spontaneously by about age 5 yr but are often replaced by other types of seizures.
+Infantile spasms last a few seconds and can recur many times a day; they may resolve spontaneously by about 5 years of age but are often replaced by other types of seizures.